DWAK-ATTK/install-edge/README.md

 # Download
+Make sure you have installed .NET 6.0 prior to downloading install-edge.

-Download the exe from the Releases section of this repo.
+Download the install-edge app from the Releases section of this repo.

 # Usage